raspberrypilearning/swarms-schools-flocks/en/step_1.md

 ### Get inspiration

-You are going to make some design decisions to create your character.
+You are going to make some design decisions to create your game.
 See inside the example projects in [Scratch 3: Clones examples](https://scratch.mit.edu/studios/29971894/){:target="_blank"} Scratch studio.

 --- /print-only ---